 * via the Bureau of Labor Statistics

-- A completed application and non-refundable application fee
+- A completed admission Application and non-refundable application fee

-- Evidence of an interview with an admission counselor
+- Graduate Program Advisement with an admission counselor

-- Official transcripts showing a bachelor's degree from a regionally accredited U.S. institution.
+- Official Transcript(s) from a regionally accredited college or university verifying the applicant’s bachelor’s degree.
 Normally, a grade point average of approximately 3.0 or higher in upper division undergraduate work is expected

 Specifically, by completing the certificate program in Cybersecurity, students will be able to assess information security risks and develop and implement solutions to protect organizational systems from cyber threats through offensive and defensive planning and incident response.